cardboardcode/main/docs/DeveloperGuide.md

 We use [Travis CI](https://travis-ci.org/) to perform _Continuous Integration_ on our projects.
 See [UsingTravis.md](https://github.com/se-edu/addressbook-level4/blob/master/docs/UsingTravis.md) for more details.

+### Code Quality Evaluation

+We use [Codacy](https://www.codacy.com/) to perform testing and evaluation on the code quality and report issues on our projects.

 ### Making a Release